 Create a local navigation item

 Here’s how to create a new language-specific navigation item:

-- Go to your language-specific homepage (for this example, Home-FR) and hover your cursor over the navigation area to activate the menu:
+1. Go to your language-specific homepage (for this example, Home-FR) and hover your cursor over the navigation area to activate the Navigation menu.

-5. Replace Home-FR with Page d’accueil (Homepage in French)
+5. Replace Home-FR with Page d’accueil (Homepage in French):

-- Repeat these steps for your About-FR page.
+Repeat these steps for your other pages in this language.

 Turning local navigation into the global navigation

 You can revert the change and choose to show global navigation on pages where you previously created local navigation.